alxx/surikat/README.md

 ![Surikat](https://i.imgur.com/OlCUw38.png)

-## A backend web framework centred around GraphQL.
+## A backend web framework centred on GraphQL.

 Many frontend apps require little more than a simple backend that does a few CRUD operations and handles user authentication, authorisation and access